kdheepak/panvimdoc/README.md

 I think preserving these features and characteristics of vimdoc for documentation of vim plugins is important.

 Writing documentation in Markdown and converting it to vimdoc is not a novel idea.
-[@mjlbach](https://github.com/mjlbach) has already implemented a [neovim treesitter based markdown to vimdoc converter](https://github.com/mjlbach/babelfish.nvim) that works fairly well.
+[@mjlbach](https://github.com/mjlbach) has already implemented a neovim treesitter based markdown to vimdoc converter that works fairly well.
+See [mjlbach/babelfish.nvim](https://github.com/mjlbach/babelfish.nvim) for more information.
 This approach is close to ideal.
 There are no dependencies ( except for the Markdown treesitter parser ).
 While it appears that the markdown parser may cause crashes, I have not experienced any issues in my use.
 It is neovim only but you can use this on github actions even for a vim plugin documentation.

-I found two other projects that do something similar, [docvim](https://github.com/wincent/docvim) by [@wincent](https://github.com/wincent/) and [md2vim](https://github.com/FooSoft/md2vim).
+I found two other projects that do something similar, [wincent/docvim](https://github.com/wincent/docvim) and [FooSoft/md2vim](https://github.com/FooSoft/md2vim).
 As far as I can tell, these projects are actively in use and actively maintained and may suit your need.

 However, none of these projects use Pandoc.